 The project will replace aging water mains that were originally installed in 1976 with PVC pipe followed by road repaving.

-Landscaping – Disturbance of landscapes within the municipal road right-of-way may occur during the installation of the water mains.
+Landscapes within the municipal road right-of-way may be disturbed during the installation of the water mains.
 The RMOW will remediate landscapes disturbed within the municipal road right-of-way with similar plant materials that will not impact the water main or system.

 Opportunity for White Gold residents to place utility lines underground

 If desired, it is recommended that homeowners in White Gold coordinate as soon as possible the planning and design relocation of utility lines (i.e. BC Hydro, Shaw and TELUS) underground before roads are repaved.
-The RMOW may be able to delay final repavement of the roads to accomodate this work.
+The RMOW may be able to delay paving of the roads to accommodate this work.

 Homeowners are responsible for the coordination and costs of utility undergrounding if they choose to underground utilities that are not owned or managed by the RMOW.